Since version 1.12 of FAIRDOM-SEEK Apache Solr now needs to be setup separately rather than using the built in Sunspot Solr .

 sh ./script/start-docker-solr.sh

-The Docker container will be named seek-solr and the volume named seek-solr-data-volume .
+The Docker container will be named seek-search and the volume named seek-solr-data-volume.

 Once running, and with search enabled, you can trigger jobs to reindex all searchable content with